 95th Street on the north, 130th Street on the south, Calumet River to Burley Avenue on the east, South Stoney Island Avenue to Bishop Ford Expressway on the west

-This area was first discovered by European settlers in the year 1845 and after that there was not much settlement as the area just roads for travelers to pass through.
+This area was first discovered by European settlers in the year 1845. after 1845 there was not much settlement as the area was just roads for travelers to pass through.
 It was not until 1875 that this area would build up once Joseph H. Brown Iron and Steel Company and Calumet Canal and Dock Company built their factories here and soon immigrants of Irish, Welsh and English descent flocked here looking for work and settled near the factories in an area they called “Irondale.”

-This neighborhood thrived very well in the 1920s decade and even the 1930s proved to be a decent decade despite the fact that the Great Depression era put the United States as a whole in economic despair.
-Chicago as a whole was facing a housing crisis and also a poverty crisis in the 1930s decades and some families struggled to get by, this brought about the need for public housing that was put together by the Chicago Housing Authority in 1937.
+This neighborhood thrived very well in the 1920s decade and even the 1930s proved to be a decent decade even though the Great Depression era put the United States in economic despair.
+Chicago was facing a housing crisis and also a poverty crisis in the 1930s decades and some families struggled to get by this brought about the need for public housing that was put together by the Chicago Housing Authority in 1937.
 In 1938 the CHA decided to put projects in the South Deering community called the Trumbull Park Homes that was to be located between 105th to 109th Streets and Bensley to Oglesby Avenues.
 These projects were built for white only residents as African Americans did not live in South Deering in these days and Mexican immigrants were forced to leave the country because of repatriation.

 Starting in 1947 and continuing through 1949 Swift Properties Inc began constructing the Jeffery Manor houses that was meant for returning World War II veterans that came to work in the many factories.
 The Jeffery Manor homes were built in between 95th Street to 103rd Street and between Torrance Avenue on the east and the railroad tracks on the west.

-The workers loved South Deering as it was a close-knit community where everyone knew each other because they worked together, now that would be all gone and families immediately left South Deering so fast that by the summer the neighborhood already started to change.
-Once the workers moved out the values of their homes plummeted, this brought opportunities for poorer African American and Mexican families to take up residence in the neighborhood.
-African Americans primarily settled in the Jeffrey Manor houses and in the Trumbull Park projects, while Mexicans settled more in Slag Valley and also in the projects.
+The workers loved South Deering as it was a close-knit community where everyone knew each other because they worked together, now that would be all gone, and families immediately left South Deering so fast that by the summer of 1980 the neighborhood already started to change.
+Once the workers moved out the values of their homes plummeted, this brought opportunities for lower income African American and Mexican families to take up residence in the neighborhood.
+African Americans primarily settled in the Jeffrey Manor houses and in the Trumbull Park projects, while Mexicans settled more in Slag Valley and in the projects.